infracost/docs/docs/infracost_cloud/key_concepts.md

 ## Projects

-Projects are an optional sub-grouping concept within a repo.
+Projects map to repo sub-groups.
 The majority of Infracost users will have repos that have many projects, these include:
 - code paths for mono repos, each path represents a deployment environment such as dev, stage, prod
 - workspaces, same idea as above but done using Terraform workspaces, e.g. for dev, stage, prod
 - Terraform or Terragrunt modules, which are components of a repo, e.g. core-api or data-stack